 Martha, a 1995 graduate of the program, joined the faculty in 2009.
 Martha teaches part time and is a Portland Maine bookbinder with extensive experience in book conservation.
 She works as a conservator for Harvard University’s Weissman Preservation Center, the Houghton and Baker Libraries and the library of Northwestern University.
 Jeff and Martha’s complementary expertise and interests combined with guest experts ensures depth and breadth in the bookbinding program.

 During the program, students photograph their work and create a portfolio.
 The portfolio, combined with contacts made during field trips, alumni contacts and help from Student Services, assists them in finding employment upon graduation.
 NBSS bookbinding graduates are well prepared for positions as hand-binders in custom shops, production shops and university or institutional binderies.
 Many graduates become self-employed as book artists, conservators, consultants and edition binders.
 Read more about bookbinding careers here.

 Click here for the school's gainful employment report [pdf].

 NBSS offers rolling admissions and accepts qualified applicants throughout the year.
 Eight students are enrolled in the Bookbinding program each Fall and classes fill quickly.
 It is to your advantage to plan ahead and apply early.
 Applicants should enjoy detailed work and be committed to the trade.
 Previous bookbinding or other handcraft experience is very helpful.
 Learn more about the admissions process.

 HOURS OF INSTRUCTION, TUITION, TOOLS AND MATERIALS

-Eight students are admitted each September.
-The maximum course size is 16 students.
+Eight students are admitted each September The maximum class size is 16 students.